Our staff is built to teach each student individually, to develop the skills they need to thrive in mathematics, and to foster a love of learning.

 What is the biggest impact you’ve had on a student’s ability to become proficient in math?

-I have been able to bring certain students who initially might not like math to a point of comfortability with math through my excitement for it.
+I have been able to bring certain students who may initially not like math to a point of comfortability with math through my excitement for it.
 I love math, and I have seen that rub off on students.

 What type of math do you enjoy teaching most?